S198/BBS/README.md

 # BBS
-The most simple Bulletin Board System (BBS) in PHP
+The simplest Bulletin Board System (BBS) in PHP